 This list has a variety of people, like Rob Hall and Toni Kurz, in it.
 Featuring Everest climbers, female rock climbers, and more, this list has it all.These notable mountaineering deaths include modern and long-gone famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has died while climbing mountains as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Peter Boardman was a British mountaineer and author.
+- Peter Boardman (25 December 1950 – 17 May 1982) was a British mountaineer and author.
 He is best known for a series of bold and lightweight expeditions to the Himalayas, often in partnership with Joe Tasker, and for his contribution to mountain literature.
 Boardman and Tasker died on the North East Ridge of Mount Everest in 1982.
 The Boardman Tasker Prize for Mountain Literature was established in their memory. ...more

 - Birthplace: Stockport, United Kingdom